fonske/SMA-Modbus-energy-management-system/README.md

 It now acts like a standard energy meter.
 It still controls the battery’s basic behavior, but I have full access to all registers again.
 If you use a classic SMA Energy Meter (not Home Manager 2), this limitation does not apply.

+My system is a work in progress and I am always trying to improve it.
+This means that adjustments will still occur.
+I started this back in 2022 - ...

 You are free to use the code in this project as inspiration, but you remain responsible yourself for what you do with it and for your own system.
 I am in no means liable for mistakes or damage to you own system.

 Features in this Release 1.0:

     1. Zero export when export price is negative → Only generate energy used in the home.

-    2. Negative import prices → Charge the battery during the 3 most negative price hours and stop PV production during that time (still in test phase).
+    2. Negative import prices → Charge the battery during the 3 most negative price hours and stop PV production during that time.
+       (still in test phase)

     3. Smart selling → Sell excess energy at peak price in the morning/evening, if solar forecast is strong (March–September).